-Annual consolidated financial statements for the period from 1 January 2018 to 31 December 2018
+Annual financial statements for the period from 1 January 2018 to 31 December 2018

-Business continuity risk is the risk of an event posing a threat to continuity of the business activity or inability to restore operations after failure.
+- Staff and physical security risk the risk that pertains to criminal-, civilisation- or environment threats which may affect security or have an adverse impact on personnel, customers, and Bank resources. - IT risk is the risk of loss due to the loss of confidentiality, integrity or availability of information resulting from incorrect securing of information or information asset. - Business continuity risk is the risk of an event posing a threat to continuity of the business activity or inability to restore operations after failure.
 It may be caused by such events as catastrophes, natural disasters, failures and lack of personnel.